 Whether we're looking for sources for stylish maternity clothes or trying to figure out which foods to avoid when pregnant, we often turn to expecting moms when it comes to navigating pregnancy and the early stages of motherhood.
 After all, who better to provide insight into everything from shopping for bump-friendly outfits to filling a grocery cart with nutrient-rich foods than women who are experiencing it all firsthand?

-The talented woman behind the Valleybrink Road, a Los Angeles–based floral design and luxury gifting company, Barrett Prendergast knows a thing or two about being a mom with a young son and another baby on the way.
+The talented woman behind the Valleybrink Road, a Los Angeles–based floral design and luxury gifting company, Barrett Prendergast knows a thing or two about being a mom with two young children of her own.
+This book is one of her favorites.

 "I love Erica's thoughtful and flexible approach to pregnancy and motherhood.
 It is not just one way or the highway, which I really appreciate.
 She makes you feel confident about your journey and the choices you are making," says Prendergast.